Getting Started

 Welcome to Archibot

-Learn what Archibot Console is for, how first sign-in works, and what information is safe to share.
+Learn what Archibot Console is for, how first sign-in works, where you land after signing in, and what information is safe to share.

 What Archibot Console is for

-Archibot Console is the customer-facing place to prepare an account, create workspaces, launch editors, review usage, and get support.
-Normal customer work should not require service tokens, Kubernetes access, internal service addresses, or platform admin tooling.
+Archibot Console is the customer-facing place to prepare an account, create Archibot workspaces, open them in an editor, review usage, and get support.
+Normal customer work should never require service tokens, Kubernetes access, internal service addresses, or platform admin tooling.

 Use Console for: